msolorio/react_recipes_app/README.md

-## Project Wayfarer
+## Recipes App

-A travel blog with React, Express, and MongoDB.
+The front end of a recipes app with React.